Nagasaki45/MPC-reading-notes/week4/notes.md

 As opposed to the adults,the infants were able to distinguish both simple and complex metres.

 ![Hannon & Trehub 2005](media/hannon2005a.png)

+## Hannon & Trehub 2005b

+Similar to previous paper.
+Now, 12 months infants, that originally behave like adults (failed to discriminate violations in complex metres), can discriminate violations in complex metre after 2 weeks familiarization.
+The same wasn't true for adults.

 ## Hannon et al. 2005